ajaysaxenabtech/ajaysaxenabtech/README.md

 ## About Me

 - 👩‍💻 **Professional Expertise**: With 10+ years in IT and Data Analytics, I specialize in translating complex data into meaningful financial insights.
 Currently working at Capco Technologies, I blend technical proficiency with financial intuition to automate workflows and analyze investment opportunities at scale.
 - 🎓 **Academic Credentials**: M.Tech in Data Science & Engineering (BITS Pilani, 2024).
-Currently pursuing CFA Level 1 to deepen my expertise in finance, risk, and portfolio theory—bridging the gap between tech and financial markets.
+Deepening my expertise in finance, risk, and portfolio theory—bridging the gap between tech and financial markets.
 - 📍 **Location**: Based in Delhi, India.

 ## My Passion for Quantitative Research & Wealth Management